dougdyson/polylog/README.md

 * What lecture content is resonating?
 * What lecture content needs attention?

-These solution concepts and more are explored in more detail in the [project wiki](https://github.com/HatHeadNinja/polylog/wiki)
+These solution concepts and more are explored in the [project wiki](https://github.com/HatHeadNinja/polylog/wiki)

 ---
 ## a napkin